cchandre/Guiding-Center/README.md

 ####
 - *SaveData*: boolean; if True, the results are saved in a `.mat` file
 - *PlotResults*: boolean; if True, the results are plotted right after the computation
-- *Parallelization*: 2d array [boolean, int]; True for parallelization, int is the number of processors to be used or int='all' to use all available processors
+- *Parallelization*: 2d array [boolean, int]; True for parallelization, int is the number of cores to be used or int='all' to use all available cores

 ---
 For more information: <cristel.chandre@univ-amu.fr>